|

 £11million for Sergei Rebrov from Dynamo Kiev 2001 - Gooner

-Graham sacked and the dark clouds rise from the Lane.
-Heavenly choirs
+Graham sacked and the dark clouds rise from the

-accompany his replacement Glenn Hoddle as Spurs embark on a new era .................
+on a new era .................
 2002 - Spurs reach the

-Blackburn Rovers with Christian Ziege scoring Spurs
+Spurs beaten 2-1 by Blackburn Rovers with Christian Ziege

-sub for Germany in their defeat to Brazil.
+coming on as sub for Germany in their defeat to Brazil.
 2003 - Hoddle sacked and

 Spurs left to drift under crass mismanagement of Levy and Pleat 2004/5 - After 9 months of